JulienD/vagrant-ansible-server-playbooks/README.md

 ## Todo

 Here is a list of things I have to do to finish this env.
-- Add and configure XDebug (by default)
 - SolR (in option)
+- Avoid Drush redownload via git